 Sometimes, though, you may only want part of the Minecraft experience, augmented with other flavours and moods.
 That’s where the best games like Minecraft come in.
-We’ve got seven games here that are similar to Minecraft in some fashion, be it the creative aspect, mining, exploration, or something else.
+We’ve got eight games here that are similar to Minecraft in some fashion, be it the creative aspect, mining, exploration, or something else.
 Enjoy!

 The best games like Minecraft are:

 The pitch behind Roblox will immediately sound familiar if you’ve spent any time with games like Minecraft.
 David Baszucki’s build ‘em up game-creation platform contains all the map manipulation you’ve grown used to.
 However, there are also more options in place so you can shape the games people play on your map, which means you can craft anything from a simulation to a racing game.
 That’s what makes it one of the best building games you can play.

 You’ll quickly notice though that the aesthetic is slightly different.
 While everything in Minecraft is block themed, Roblox looks more like Lego brought to life.
 There’s also a bit of economy to Roblox, as players can buy, sell, and create virtual items.
 You can even buy clothes, too, though you’ll need a Builders Club membership to sell them.